 With a plethora of perfect beans, I decided to briefly blanch them and serve them with a piquant basil aioli.
-Flavored with fresh gorgeous basil, garlic and lemon, I then add some parsley and chives and really amp up the flavor with some anchovies.
+Flavored with fresh gorgeous basil, garlic and lemon as well as parsley and chives, this aioli really sings with the addition of anchovies.
 Not too much anchovy, just enough to make the other flavors pop and make you keep dipping your veggies into it 😉

 Summer is prime time for perfect, fresh herbs and vegetables from your own garden or farmer's market.
 In our house we are mostly eating them raw and plain as fast as we pick them but sometimes we want that little extra.
 Fresh and simple veggies and dip garnished with beautiful flowering oregano, this is the essence of a summer garden.